 MICR 3940 Selected Topics in Creative Inquiry I 2-3 (2-3) Disciplinary and multidisciplinary group research projects with the goal of developing the students' ability to discover, analyze, and evaluate data.
-Students are required to document their research activities in their portfolios.
 May be repeated for a maximum of 24 credits.
-Honors students must take at least six credits consequently with the same research advisor and write an honors thesis and make a public presentation.
-These credits may include MICR 3940, MICR 4940 or both.
-Includes Honors sections.
-Preq.
-Consent of instructor.
+Preq: Consent of instructor.

 MICR (BIOL) 4940 Selected Topics in Creative Inquiry II 2-3 (1) Disciplinary and multidisciplinary group research projects with the goal of developing the students' ability to discover, analyze, and evaluate data.
-Departmental honors students must take at least six credits over a two-semester period with the same research advisor, write an honors thesis, and make a public presentation of their research.
-These credits may include MICR 3940, MICR 4940 or both.
 Includes Honors sections.
 May also be offered as BIOL 4940.
 May be repeated for a maximum of 24 credits.
 Preq: Consent of instructor.
 Coreq: MICR 4941.

 MICR (BIOL) 4941 Selected Topics in Creative Inquiry II Laboratory 0 (3-6) Non-credit laboratory to accompany MICR 4940.
 May also be offered as BIOL 4941.
 Coreq: MICR 4940.